OSGeo/OSGeoLive-doc/doc/quickstart/mapserver_quickstart.rst

 * Read the `Introduction to MapServer
   <http://mapserver.org/introduction.html#introduction>`_.
 * Have a look at the `MapServer Tutorial
-  <http://www.mapserver.org/tutorial/index.html>`_ which contains more MapFile
+  <http://www.mapserver.org/tutorial/index.html>`_ which contains more Mapfile
   examples.
 * Check the `OGC Support and Configuration
   <http://www.mapserver.org/ogc/index.html>`_ to learn more about OGC